PragTob/after_do/README.md

 ### Drawbacks

 - You lose clarity.
-With this gem it is not immediately visible what happens when a method is called as some behavior might be defined elsewhere.
+With callbacks after a method it is not immediately visible what happens when a method is called as some behavior might be defined elsewhere.
 - You could use this to modify the behaviour of classes everywhere.
 Don't.
 Use it for what it is meant to be used for - a concern that is not the primary concern of the class you are adding the callback to but that class is still involved with.

+A use case I feel this is particularly made for is redrawing.
+That's what we use it for over at [shoes4](https://github.com/shoes/shoes4).
+E.g. we have multiple objects and different actions on these objects may trigger a redraw (such changing the position of a circle).
+This concern could be littered all over the code base.
+Or nicely packed into one file where you don't repeat yourself for similar redrawing scenarios and you see all the redraws at one glance.
+Furthermore it makes it easier to do things like "Just do one redraw every 1/30s" (not yet implemented).

 ## Does it work with Ruby interpreter X?